Overslaan naar belangrijkste inhoud

 2. Respond to customer support queries quickly

 A quick reply can be a short message letting the customer know you received their question.
 Or, better yet, provide an estimate for how long it will take to solve their problem.
+Customers are more willing to wait if they know you’re actively working towards a solution; setting time frame expectations upfront helps.

 3. Personalize support interactions

-Customers feel frustrated when they have to explain an issue over and over.
-And exhausting, repetitive interactions make customers more likely to leave.
+Customers feel frustrated when they have to explain an issue over and over; and exhausting, repetitive interactions make customers more likely to leave.

 4. Incentivize loyalty